20th Streatham Common Kite Day

-Streatham’s mini festival, Kite Day, returns to our beautiful Common on Sunday 14 May from 11:00 to 17:00.
+Streatham’s mini festival, Kite Day, will return to our beautiful Common on Sunday 13 May 2018 from 11:00 to 17:00.
 The free event is packed full of spectacular kite flying displays and is an opportunity for everyone to go fly a kite.

 Lex and Irma are the Flying Fish – they fly their kites as a pair to music.
 Their name comes from their first pair of team kites, which were a fish and a shark called Neptune and Jaws.
 The Flying Fish started out on their local common in Southampton – perhaps another pair of flyers will get the taste for kites after flying at Streatham Kite Day this year.

 Last year we were hypnotised by Brian and Carl, the father and son kite flyers Team Spectrum, who have flown together for over 20 years.
 Carl (the son) is also one of the few people in the world who can fly three kites at the same time, so attendees will get to see a great show.

 Members of the Kent Kite Flyers, which has been going since the early 1990s, will be attending the festival.
 One of the club's main aims is to spread the word about kite flying and encourage people to get involved so come along and have a chat with them if you need advice or have any questions.